Magic-Discord/Midterm/PROCEDURES.md

-## ASSIGNMENT COMPLETION PROCEDURES
+## Midterm COMPLETION PROCEDURES

-Repeat the following steps for each of the exercises in this assignment.
+Repeat the following steps for each of the exercises in this midterm.

 1. **Follow the instructions to complete the exercise**